 1. Vanguard Personal Advisor Services – The Winner

-The largest robo-advisor, this year and last, is Vanguard Personal Advisor Services.
-Vanguard is a product of legendary John Bogles’, index fund house.
-As of September 30, 2018, the entire Vanguard Company managed $5.3 trillion in global assets for more than 20 million investors across the globe.
+Holding the 1st place spot for the last three years is Vanguard Personal Advisor Services.
+Vanguard is a product of legendary John Bogles’ index fund house.
+As of July 31, 2019, the entire Vanguard Company managed $5.7 trillion in global assets for more than 20 million investors across the globe.

 Vanguard Personal Advisor Services requires a $50,000 minimum account balance, which accounts for the hands-on approach not typically seen in the robo advisory community.
 Vanguard charges a 0.30% AUM fee, and there may be additional commissions or other fees depending on the investments you and the advisor choose.
 For accounts that have less than $500,000 invested, clients have access to a team of advisors instead of a dedicated financial planner to work with you.